From Love Birds To Arch-Enemies: Arnold Schwarzenegger Vs. Donald Trump

 “He’s clearly using his personal friendships and his celebrity to pay off his campaign debt, and that’s just wrong.”

-Years later, In 2015, things were still good between the two friends, Arnold Schwarzenegger and Donald Trump, as it was announced that The Terminator is going to replace Donald as the host of the Celebrity Apprentice.
+Years later, in 2015, things were still good between the two friends, Arnold Schwarzenegger and Donald Trump, as it was announced that The Terminator is going to replace Donald as the host of the Celebrity Apprentice.

 In an interview on In Depth With Graham Bensinger, Schwarzenegger described a call between him and Trump, in which the two congratulated each other.

 “Then I called Donald Trump and I said to him, ‘I just want you to know that I would like to take the position that you had.
 You did such a great job.
-I don’t know if I can fill your shoes, they’re big shoes to fill but I will give it my everything.
+I don’t know if I can fill your shoes, they’re big shoes to fill but I will give it my everything.’

 And he said ‘Arnold this is such a great idea.
 It’s fantastic.
 You’re the right guy.
 I know all of the other characters that want to get it.
-I told NBC don’t take them – Schwarzenegger’s the guy.
+I told NBC don’t take them – Schwarzenegger’s the guy.’
 He was very complimentary.”

 Following Schwarzenegger’s new appointment, Donald Trump even took to Twitter to congratulate his old friend.